 Use bypass doors in small spaces that don't have a lot of room.
 A bypass door is useful for storage because it is lightweight, and it reduces space.
 You can design a bypass door with mirrors to make a room look bigger.

 2. Folding Door

-Folding doors, or bi-fold doors, open by folding into two panels that jut outwards.
+A folding door features panels that are hinged together in sections, enabling the door to fold up against the wall when opened.
 You can use this type of door for a closet or an area with limited space.
 Folding doors are practical for small areas.
 They allow more access to your closet than bypass doors.

 Folding doors are like a combination of swing doors and bypass doors.
 They use both hinges and an overhead track to move.
 Folding doors save space and allow for easy access.
 These doors only take up about half the space of a standard swinging door.
 You can use a folding door for a closet, a laundry nook or a pantry.
 Design your folding doors with wood or metal.